mjmcnelis/RKM/README.md

 Last edited on 6/14/2021 by Mike McNelis

 ## Summary
-An explicit Runge-Kutta ODE solver with a new adaptive step size method.
+A Runge-Kutta ODE solver with a new adaptive step size method.

 This Python code evolves ordinary differential equations with one of three adaptive methods: